Rasalp1/canvas-lm/README.md

 **Use Responsibly:**
 - Verify AI-generated information against original sources
-- Use Canvas LM to enhance understanding, not replace learning
+- Use Canvs LM to enhance understanding, not replace learning
 - Be aware of your institution's policies on AI-assisted learning

 ---